matesze41/vitmma19-pw/README.md

 **After downloading the data extract the zip file and place its contents inside the project's data folder so that it looks like the following inside the running container:**

+*No need to copy it inside the running container you can just put it at the correct directory before starting the container, container will mount to the whole project folder because I used it for developement also*

 /work/data is the parent and inside is the following:
 - /work/data/AY1PC8
 - /work/data/GFTYRV